ExploringLies/lies-have-short-legs/README.md

 - Column 3: the statement, ex.: `Mark Sharpe has lowered property taxes by 17 percent.`
 - Column 4: the subject(s), ex.: `candidates-biography,taxes`
 - Column 5: the speaker, ex.: `mark-sharpe`
-- Column 6: the speaker's job title, ex.: `Hillsborough County commissioner`
+- Column 6: the speaker's political career , ex.: `Hillsborough County commissioner`
 - Column 7: the state info, ex.: `Florida`
 - Column 8: the party affiliation, ex.: `republican`
 - Column 9-13: the total credit history count, including the current statement, ex.: `1 / 0 / 0 / 0 / 0`
 - Column 14: the context (venue / location of the speech or statement), ex.: `a campaign mailer`

-To sum it up, we have a list of statements that are labeled according to their truthfulness from defined politicians whom we know their job title.
+To sum it up, we have a list of statements that are labeled according to their truthfulness from defined politicians whom we know their political career.
 Knowing that we have a decade of data, it enables us to analyse the relation between lies and job title.
 The Politifact API will provide us more details on the names, places, etc.

 # A list of internal milestones